Far Cry: Far Cry Primal (2016)

 Announced in October 2015, Far Cry Primal is a spin-off to Far Cry 4, developed by Ubisoft Montreal and published by Ubisoft for the PlayStation 4 and Xbox One on February 23, 2016, and for Microsoft Windows on March 1, 2016.
 The game is set during the Stone Age, in the fictional Oros valley in Central and Eastern Europe, and follows the story of Takkar, who starts off as an unarmed hunter and rises to become the leader of a tribe.
-Primal received generally mixed to positive reviews.
+Primal received generally mixed reviews.
 While the concept, world design, and certain gameplay mechanics, such as the ability to tame animals, were praised, the story and characters were seen as inferior compared to previous Far Cry games.
 Most critics also felt that, because of the game's setting, there was a significant lack of weapons to utilize, leading to a repetitive gameplay design.

 Far Cry New Dawn (2019)

 Far Cry New Dawn is a spin-off and sequel to Far Cry 5, developed by Ubisoft Montreal and published by Ubisoft for Microsoft Windows, PlayStation 4, and Xbox One on February 15, 2019.
 The game is set seventeen years after one of the possible endings of Far Cry 5 and follows the survivors of a nuclear war as they attempt to rebuild their community, with players assuming the role of an unnamed and highly customizable Captain.
-The game takes place on a modified version of Far Cry 5's map, and introduces several elements from the RPG genre, including an upgradeable home base and increased reliance on crafting from limited supplies.
-New Dawn received generally mixed reviews, with praise for its world design and gameplay and criticism for its narrative and similarities to Far Cry 5, and was less financially successful than both Far Cry 5 and Far Cry Primal.
+The game takes place on a modified version of Far Cry 5's map and introduces several elements from the RPG genre, including an upgradeable home base and increased reliance on crafting from limited supplies.
+New Dawn received generally mixed reviews, with praise for its world design and gameplay and criticism for its narrative and similarities to Far Cry 5 and was less financially successful than both Far Cry 5 and Far Cry Primal.